Auggie dog — Australian Shepherd and Pembroke Welsh Corgi mix

 About the Auggie

-The Auggie is a large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Auggie is manageable for most owners.
+The Auggie is a cross between the Australian Shepherd and Pembroke Welsh Corgi.
+The Auggie is a medium mixed breed dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Auggie is manageable for most owners.
 Typically standing 10 to 13 inches and weighing 20 to 30 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Auggie brings a distinct combination of traits that sets it apart.
 The Auggie is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Auggie loves being close to its people and forms strong bonds with every member of the household.